AmberMiller15/MechaCar_Statistical_Analysis/README.md

 Lot 3 :
 ![image](https://user-images.githubusercontent.com/111200771/215298905-93091f7f-91c8-4c5d-9156-00b14a4b2817.png)

-   From the t-test for all the lots combined the coils are not statistical;ly different from the population mean of 1500 PSI with a mean of 1498.78 PSI and a p-value of 0.06028.
+   From the t-test for all the lots combined the coils are not statistically different from the population mean of 1500 PSI with a mean of 1498.78 PSI and a p-value of 0.06028.
 Each lot individually produce different results.
 Lot 1 and 2 are not statistically different from the population mean with means at 1500 and 1500.2 respectively and p-values of 1 and 0.6072 respectively.
 Lot 3 is statistically different with a mena of 1496.14 and a p-value of 0.04168.

 ### Part 4: Design a Study Comparing the MechaCar to the Competition
+    In order to compare the MechaCar to the competition additional testing will need to be performed.
+The metrics that need to be looked at when comparing MechaCar to the competition are cost, city and highway miles fuel efficiency, horse power, and safety rating.

+    The testing will be comprised of comparing the statistical variability of MechaCar to the competition in each metric.
+The null hypothesis would be that MechaCar is not statistical different from the competition.
+The alternative hypothesis is that MechaCar is statistically variable against the competition in each variable.

+    The statistical tests that would be used to compare MechaCar against the competition, would be multiple t-tests to see if the MechaCar rates higher or lower statistically.
+The variables that MechaCar would want to score lower on are cost, and the variables it would want to score higher on are safety rating, fuel efficiency, and horsepower.

+    The data needed would be industry data reports on the safety rating, fuel efficiency, cost, and horsepower of the top vehicle make and models in the competition.